algobulls/algobulls_help_site/docs/broker/sharekhan.md

 * Markets Supported: India

-## Login and Setup your ShareKhan Account
+## Login and Set up your ShareKhan Account
 ---
 This section will take you through the step-wise instructions to log in, setup, and bind your broker into your AlgoBulls Account.